 Paying late also means that your credit score is affected negatively.
 A lower credit score means that it’ll cost you even more to borrow money in the future if you need to, and the need to borrow money is even more potentially imminent when you’re having trouble paying for necessary expenses.
 Turning to equity for time and resources is a common way to get back on track with late payments.

 When you’re suffering from financial difficulties, you may eventually find yourself in default on loans.
 Defaulting on your mortgage can lead to foreclosure, and defaults and foreclosures will stay on your credit for up to 7 years.
 During those seven years, every potential creditor that pulls your credit report will see this stain.

-Sell & Stay is Ideal for Tapping Home Equity
+Sell & Stay Is Ideal for Converting Home Equity

-It’s better to draw on your home equity than to allow your loans to go into default, even if it means selling your home with Sell & Stay.
-Here are a couple reasons Sell & Stay is ideal to help buy you time:
+It’s better to draw on your home equity than to take time to allow your loans to go into default, even if it means selling your home with Sell & Stay.
+Here are a couple of reasons Sell & Stay is ideal to help buy you time:

 - You can get to your equity without moving.

 - You can buy back or sell your home at any point.